brownieboy/react-firebase-image-upload-control/component/CONTRIBUTING.md

 ## Building the Distribution Versions

 Run `yarn build` from the **component** folder.
 This will build a distribution file to the **demo/dist** folder.

+## Documentation

+The component definitions are auto-generated from TypeScript definitions, using [TypeDoc](https://typedoc.org/).
+Use the `yarn docs` command to update this.

+The Readme.md in the root is also part of this generation process, so you should *not* edit it in place.
+Instead, the /component/README-source.md file.
+Any changes to that will be copied to the root README.md file when you run `yarn docs`.